kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 ![piper_logo](https://github.com/user-attachments/assets/c5f211c0-c524-4842-9814-085322fbd151)

 Piper is a free and open source command line tool for creating and running neural voice models.
-It will only show up as an option if you've downloaded ZQLK's branch of Curses.
+It will only show up as an option if you've downloaded zqlk's branch of Curses.

 Piper and its models run locally on your computer.